 Here are a few tips for preparing yourself for a great adjustment:

-Try to clear your mind of any issues from work and life.
+Try to clear your mind of any issues derived from work and life.

 Try to enjoy the physical sensations you experience - in much the same way as you might during a massage.

 As your chiropractor is moving you into position, take a deep breath.
-As he/she starts to perform the adjustment, breath out slowly and continuously until the end of the procedure.
+As he/she starts to perform the adjustment, breath out slowly and continuously until the end of the action.